Iterates of Meromorphic Functions on Escaping Fatou Components: Introduction and Main Results

 The existence of large annuli in the orbit of an escaping Fatou component guarantees the stability of the annuli in the sense that the suitable large annuli still exist under relatively small changes to the function in question.

 \begin{theorem} \ Let $f$ be a meromorphic function satisfying the conditions in Theorem \ref{thm6}.
-If $f$ has an escaping Fatou component $U$ such that $\bigcup_{n=0}^\infty f^n(U)$ contains an infinite modulus annulus sequence, then for any meromorphic function $g$ which is analytic on $\bigcup_{n=N}^\infty f^n(U)$ and such that for some $N$ and for $0<\delta<1$ $g$ has an escaping Fatou component $V$ on which the results in Theorem 2 also hold for $g$. \end{theorem}
+If $f$ has an escaping Fatou component $U$ such that $\bigcup_{n=0}^\infty f^n(U)$ contains an infinite modulus annulus sequence, then for any meromorphic function $g$ which is analytic on $\bigcup_{n=N}^\infty f^n(U)$ for some $N$ and satisfies $g$ has an escaping Fatou component $V$ on which the results in Theorem \ref{thm6} also hold for $g$. \end{theorem}

-Theorem \ref{thm3} was proved in \cite{BRS} for the case when $f$ and $g$ are entire.
-Theorem \ref{thm3} gives us a strong argument to be able to find a meromorphic function $f$ with $\delta(\infty,f)=0$ which has an escaping wandering domain $U$ with properties stated in Theorem 2 under $f$.
+Theorem \ref{thm3} was proved in \cite{BRS} for the case where $f$ and $g$ are entire.
+Theorem \ref{thm3} gives us a strong motivation to find a meromorphic function $f$ with $\delta(\infty,f)=0$ which has an escaping wandering domain $U$ satisfying the properties stated in Theorem \ref{thm6}.
 This is stated as follows.

-\begin{theorem} There exists a meromorphic function $f$ with $\delta(\infty,f)=0$ which has a wandering domain $W$ such that the results in Theorem 2 hold for $f$ and $W$. \end{theorem}
+\begin{theorem} There exists a meromorphic function $f$ with $\delta(\infty,f)=0$ which has a wandering domain $W$ such that the results in Theorem \ref{thm6} hold for $f$ and $W$. \end{theorem}

-Furthermore, we can find a meromorphic function that has the results in Theorem 2, but that does not satisfy (\ref{equ1.5}) in a set of $r$ with the infinite logarithmic measure.
+Furthermore, in terms of Theorem \ref{thm3}, we can find a meromorphic function to which Theorem 2 applies, but it does not satisfy (\ref{equ1.5}) in a set of $r$ with infinite logarithmic measure.
+Indeed, we can make a modification of $f$ in $\mathbb{C}\setminus \bigcup_{n=N}^\infty f^n(U)$ such that (\ref{equ1.5}) does not hold.

-Next we investigate escaping speed of points in an escaping Fatou component under iterates.
-A fast escaping set of a transcendental entire function $f$, denoted by $A(f)$, was introduced by Bergweiler and Hinkkanen \cite{BH} and can be defined \cite{RipponStallard1} by where $R>\min\limits_{z\in J(f)}|z|$ and $M_n(r,f)$ is the $n$th iterate of $M(r,f)$ with respect to $r$. $A(f)$ is independent of the choice of $R$.
-It turns out that the fast escaping set $A(f)$ possesses many interesting dynamical behaviors and attracts a lot of attentions; see \cite{RipponStallard1} for the detail; for example, every component of $A(f)$ is unbounded, which is related to a conjecture of Eremenko (\cite{E}).
-This has led to a lot of recent researches, here we mention some of them: \cite{O, S1, S2, RS2, RS3}.

-The maximal modulus $M(r,f)$ of an entire function has proved to be powerful in the study of iterate theory, but it is inferior for a meromorphic function with infinitely many poles.
-Although we can define the maximal modulus of a meromorphic function, basically $f^n$ with $n>1$ may not be a meromorphic function.
-Hence we cannot consider the fast escaping set of a meromorphic function with the help of maximal modulus.
-Rippon and Stallard in \cite{RS} mentioned how to define the fast escaping set for a meromorphic function.
-In \cite{Zheng1} we used the Nevanlinna characteristic in the place of the maximal modulus to define it.